 - Leave a safe distance between yourself and other vehicles – Drivers stop all the time without warning.
 If you have enough space to slow down, you may be able to avoid a rear-end accident or crashing into a car in front of you.

-- Adjust your speed for the conditions - If it's raining or icy out, drive slower and give yourself enough to get to your location safely on your motorcycle.
-If you also own a car, you might even consider leaving the bike at home if it's especially hazardous.
+- Adjust your speed for the conditions – If it’s raining or icy out, drive slower and give yourself enough time to get to your location safely on your motorcycle.
+If you also own a car, you might even consider leaving the bike at home if it’s especially hazardous.